vineetsansare/iTunesApp/README.md

 ### Known issues

-- [x] Unable to pop from MediatTypeSelector (Child) screen to SearchCriteria (Parent) screen. - I've followed the original clean-swift blog website and his sample app to navigate from Child to Parent but for some reason I am getting presentingViewController in routeToSearchCriteria()  method of MediaTypeSelectorRouter as nil. thus its not poping.
-Therefore I have to send the entities in the iTunesSearch API hardcoded.
+- [x] ~~Unable to pop from MediatTypeSelector (Child) screen to SearchCriteria (Parent) screen. - I've followed the original clean-swift blog website and his sample app to navigate from Child to Parent but for some reason I am getting presentingViewController in routeToSearchCriteria()  method of MediaTypeSelectorRouter as nil. thus its not poping.
+Therefore I have to send the entities in the iTunesSearch API hardcoded.~~
 - [ ] UTs are not covered as I was completing the app's functionality and was stuck at some point and needed time to figure it out.
 This is because it's the first time I'm having hands on experience on the VIP architecture.
 Once I use it on day to day basis then I can assure you the pace will increase.

+### Updates
+- [x] Fixed the issue of navigating from MediaTypeSelector (Child) to SearchCriteria (Parent) screen.